dgmjr-io/DgmjrSdk/src/README.md

   - sdk
 ---

-# The Dgmjr SDK
+# The DGMJR SDK

-The DGMJR SDK is a collection of `.props` and `.targets` files that are used to build and package the DGMJR projects.
+The DGMJR SDK is a collection of `.props` and `.targets` files that are used to build and package the DGMJR-IO projects.

 ## Getting Started